neurobagel/documentation/docs/federate.md

   }
 ]
 ```

+!!! warning "Do not use `localhost`/`127.0.0.1` in `local_nb_nodes.json`"

+    If the local node API(s) you are federating over is running on the same host machine as your federation API (e.g., the URL to access the node API is http://localhost:XXXX), make sure that you replace `localhost` with `host.docker.internal` in the `"ApiURL"` for the node inside `local_nb_nodes.json`.
+    For an example, see the configuration for the node called `"node_archive"` above.

 !!!
 Info "Nodes that do not need to be manually configured"
     We maintain a list of public Neurobagel nodes